Mwihoti Secondary School Latrine Project – Kenya

 The stations will be built by the students for an educational experience.

 The tanks will be filled by the teacher staff each day and will be set by the latrines.
-The students will construct a tippy tap station they will hold soap for the water tanks.
+The students will construct a tippy tap station that will hold soap for the water tanks.

 Water Charity funds will be used to purchase the tanks and materials, including the necessary cement, and to pay for skilled labor.